 - More than 200 million trees are logged every year and turned into cellulosic fabric – if placed end to end those trees would circle the earth seven times.

 - Between 2013 and 2020, it is expected that the number of trees being logged every year and turned into fabric such as viscose will have doubled.

 - Dissolving-pulp (the base material for rayon/viscose) wastes approximately 70% of the tree and is a chemically intensive manufacturing process.

 - Less than 20 percent of the world’s ancient forests remain in intact tracts large enough to maintain biological diversity.

 - Forests in Indonesia, Canada’s Boreal and temperate rainforests and the Amazon are being logged for next season’s fashion and apparel.

-Follow the thread from skirts, suits and t-shirts to their source and learn how your fabric and fashion choices can affect the future of communities in Indonesia, the endangered Sumatran tiger, the songbirds of the vast Boreal forest or the grizzly bears of the Great Bear Rainforest.Find out what some designers and clothing companies like Levi Strauss & Co., Marks & Spencer, EILEEN FISHER and Quiksilver are already doing to safeguard the world’s forests, species and climate.
+Follow the thread from skirts, suits and t-shirts to their source and learn how your fabric and fashion choices can affect the future of communities in Indonesia, the endangered Sumatran tiger, the songbirds of the vast Boreal forest or the grizzly bears of the Great Bear Rainforest.Find out what some designers and clothing companies like Levi Strauss & Co., Marks & Spencer, EILEEN FISHER, Stella McCartney and H&M are already doing to safeguard the world’s forests, species and climate.

-Join us and be a part of ensuring that clothing is as good for the forest as it is faltering to the figure.
+Contact us and be a part of ensuring that clothing is as good for the forest as it is faltering to the figure test.